Richard Lui: Personal life

 Because his grandfather, an undocumented immigrant, filed false paper son documents, Lui's real last name is Wong.
 Lui is the son of a Presbyterian minister.
 He said in an op-ed he grew up on welfare and almost flunked out of high school.
-He is an automobile enthusiast and is an aerodynamics, airplane industry hobbyist.
+He is an automobile enthusiast, and is an aerodynamics and airplane industry hobbyist.
 In his speeches, he has said he started "wrenching" when he was 10.
 He studied in Spain and speaks Spanish conversationally.